kevinde3ngineer/PiTempMonitor/README.md

 ## Note From Dev

-This is my first ever project on GitHub and so this is really big to me.
+This is my first ever public project on GitHub and so this is really big to me.
 Special thanks to @stuffman0001 for verifying every step of the process.
 Note that the this `README.md` may have typos, but I tried my best to make sure there are none.